DavesCodeMusings/raspberry-cobbler/README.md

 * Creating the root file system on the remaining microSD partition and installing Busybox to it.
 * Attaching the Pi to wired Ethernet and running services like SSH (shell), NTP (time), and HTTP (web).

-> You can even speed things up using [precompiled binaries](README_BINARIES.md) provided in this repository.
+> You can even speed things up using [pre-compiled binaries](README_BINARIES.md) provided in this repository.

 ## Prerequisites
 The steps in the guide are not for the feint of heart.
 I assume you know a few things about Rasberry Pis, installing and running virtual machines, cloning from GitHub, using USB-to-serial devices, connecting GPIO pins, running commands on the Linux command-line, and so on.
 If you've done any programming with microcontrollers (Arduino or ESP32) and you're not afraid of _vi_, you'll probably have the right tools and skills.